 Costa Rica: Biodiversity

-The government of Costa Rica understands the country’s importance in the natural world: more than 25% of lands are protected.
-This means that they will likely be around for a long time, since no one is allowed to change or harm these areas.
+The government of Costa Rica understands the country’s importance in the natural world.
+More than 25% of its lands are protected.
+This means no one is allowed to change or harm these areas.

-One example of this protected land is Palo Verde National Park, located in the northwest part of the country.
-This massive park covers more than 45,000 acres, which is about three times larger than the island of Manhattan.
-Palo Verde is an important habitat or white-faced monkeys, scaly iguanas, crocodiles, and dozens of colorful birds, making it one of the most popular spots for bird watching in the world!
+One example of this protected land is Palo Verde National Park.
+This huge park covers more than 45,000 acres – that’ s three times larger than the island of Manhattan in New York City.
+The park is home to white-faced monkeys, scaly iguanas, crocodiles, and dozens of colorful birds, making it one of the most popular spots for bird watching in the world!

 In Costa Rica, there are almost 900 bird species.
 Today, I got up close with dozens of the world’s smallest bird – the hummingbird!